 The Localism Act 2011 introduced a new local tier to the planning system called neighbourhood planning.
-This allows local communities to produce a Neighbourhood Development Plan or Neighbourhood Development Order.
 The Neighbourhood Planning Regulations 2012 set out the detailed legislative framework for undertaking neighbourhood plans.

 Neighbourhood Planning enables Town and Parish Councils to prepare, with the community they represent, planning documents for their area.
 The purpose of this new tier of plan making is to empower local people to enable them to shape the areas in which they live.
 This can be in a number of ways, including by deciding where new development takes place and what it will look like.

 Local authorities have a legal duty to support and advise those communities undertaking neighbourhood planning.
 Lewes District has two planning authorities, Lewes District Council and South Downs National Park Authority.

 For neighbourhood plans being prepared in parishes wholly outside of the National Park, Lewes District Council are the relevant planning authority.
 For neighbourhood plans being prepared in parishes wholly within the National Park, South Downs National Park Authority are the relevant planning authority.
 For neighbourhood plans being prepared in parishes within both planning authorities, support will be given by the planning authority where the main centre of the population is.